Get a Work Permit While Waiting for Your Green Card

 In most cases, you’ll need to submit the following documents as part of the request for a work permit as an adjustment of status applicant:

 This is a typical list above.
 Individuals with special circumstances may require additional evidence.
 For complete directions that cover your situation, please refer to the USCIS filing instructions or use CitizenPath to prepare your I-765.
 In addition to your prepared form, CitizenPath provides you with a set of personalized filing instructions so you know what to do for your specific situation.
-The filing instructions provide detailed directions on supporting documents, how to organize your application, and where to mail it.
+The filing instructions provide a checklist of supporting documents, directions on how to organize your application, and where to mail it.
 (If you’ve used CitizenPath to prepare your adjustment of status application, you’ll also get a discount.)
-Learn more >>
+Learn more about the Employment Authorization Package →

 Wait Time for an Adjustment of Status Work Permit